Weight Watchers Recipe of the Day: Slow Cooker Southwest Breakfast Casserole

 - Cover and refrigerate for at least 4 hours or overnight.

-- Transfer the insert to the slow cooker base.
+- When you're ready to cook the casserole, transfer the insert to the slow cooker base.

 - Cut into wedges.